nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list contacts`
 * `list all contacts`

-### Editing a person : `edit`
+### Editing a contact : `edit`

-Edits an existing person in the address book.
+Edits an existing contact in the address book.

 Format: `edit INDEX [n/NAME] [th/TELEGRAM_HANDLE] [e/EMAIL] [a/ADDRESS] [r/ROLE] [nn/NICKNAME]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing roles, the existing roles of the person will be removed i.e adding of roles is not cumulative.
+* When editing roles, the existing roles of the contact will be removed i.e adding of roles is not cumulative.

 Examples:
-*  `edit 1 th/johndoe123 e/johndoe@example.com` Edits the telegram handle and email address of the 1st person to be `johndoe123` and `johndoe@example.com` respectively.
+*  `edit 1 th/johndoe123 e/johndoe@example.com` Edits the telegram handle and email address of the 1st contact to be `johndoe123` and `johndoe@example.com` respectively.
-*  `edit 2 r/Admin r/President` Edits the roles of the 2nd person to be Admin and President, this removes all existing roles user has.
+*  `edit 2 r/Admin r/President` Edits the roles of the 2nd contact to be Admin and President, this removes all existing roles user has.

-### Locating persons by name : `find`
+### Locating contacts by name : `find`

-Finds persons whose names contain any of the given keywords.
+Finds contacts whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`